bsmith89/longev-mgen/doc/submission.md

 increased concentrations of the short-chain fatty acids propionate and butyrate.
-In an experiment replicated across three study sites, two distantly related members of the family _Muribaculaceae_&mdash;referred to here as B1 and B2&mdash;were dramatically more abundant in ACA treated mice, while others were not positively affected.
+In an experiment replicated across three study sites, two distantly related operational taxonomic units (OTUs)&mdash;referred to here as B1 and B2&mdash;both in the family _Muribaculaceae_ were dramatically more abundant in ACA treated mice, while other OTUs were not positively affected.
 Members of this family likely produce propionate and are abundant and diverse in the guts of mice, although only a handful of isolates are available.
-We reconstructed genomes from metagenomes for seven members of the _Muribaculaceae_ to examine what differentiates responders from non-responders.
+We reconstructed genomes from metagenomes for seven _Muribaculaceae_ OTUs to examine what differentiates responders from non-responders.
-We find that the genome of B1 is the only one encoding a polysaccharide utilization locus with a predicted extracellular alpha-amylase, and that B1 and B2 are differentiated from the five non-responders by the presence of a gene encoding a periplasmic neopullulanase.
+We find that B1 encodes a
+polysaccharide utilization locus with a predicted extracellular alpha-amylase, and that B1 and B2 are differentiated from the five non-responders by their genomes encoding a periplasmic neopullulanase.
-We also identify two variants of B1 with distinct gene content, potentially accounting for surprising patterns of ACA response across study sites.
+We also identify two genomic variants of B1 with both shared and distinct gene content, potentially accounting for surprising patterns of ACA response across study sites.
 This work demonstrates the utility of culture-free genomics for understanding